Esri/calcite-colors/README.md

 console.log(colors["ui-blue"]); // => "#007ac2"
 ```

-## JSON file

-A simple JSON file is also included in the `dist` directory `colors.json`.
-This file includes a simple object containing every color of the palette as key value pairs.

 ## UI Colors

 In both the Sass and JSON file are UI Color variables.
 These variables should be the standard usage of color for most applications.
 They'll serve as an easy way for users to grab the main usage colors so colors stay consistent across applications.
 They include both Light and Dark theme variables.
 Dark theme variables have `-dark` appended.
 Additionally, both light and dark include variables for hover and pressed states (`$ui-blue-2`, `$ui-red-3`).

 ## Chart Colors

-Colors for charts can be found in the `dist/chart` folder.
-Here you will find `colors.json` JSON file and `colors.js` JavaScript file.
-These files can be used to import colors for charting libraries.
+Colors for charts are included as well.
+These can be used to import colors for charting libraries.

 ## Colors naming anatomy